 The first question that you need to ask is:

-I used to call it true fiduciary, although there might be a better phrase for this.
+I used to call it Real Fiduciary, although there might be a better phrase for this.
 I kind of like the phrase ‘full-time fiduciary,’ and I’ll talk about what that means in a second.

 I told this to a friend of mine once, and she said, ‘Oh, Robert, that is such a great question,’ and then she said, ‘But, what’s a fiduciary?’